-CEO and managers, also known as directors and officers, have a large number of responsibilities and duties.
+CEOs and managers, also known as directors and officers, have a large number of responsibilities and duties.
 As a result, their actions can, at any point, lead to lawsuits and sudden claims.
-Hence most companies and individuals purchase director and officer (D&O) insurance to protect their directors and officers from liability claims.
+Hence, most companies and individuals purchase director and officer (D&O) insurance to protect their directors and officers from liability claims.

 The insurance will help cover legal and defence costs in case of lawsuits due to accidental breach of fiduciary duty, misuse of funds, lack of governance or failure to comply.

-The article will point out the main D&O insurance exclusions that many CEOs, managers and companies need to know about.
+The article will highlight the main D&O insurance exclusions that many CEOs, managers and companies need to know about.

 What are D&O Insurance Exclusions?

 Almost no insurance will cover any criminal activities performed at or by a business.
 The director or manager is liable if caught performing illegal activities, which can lead to imprisonment.

 Crime is one of the main D&O insurance exclusions that everyone must understand.
 Common criminal activities at a business include sexual misconduct, stealing, bribery, money laundering and more.

 The director or officer will have to deal with the situation alone and pay all the legal, compensation costs out of their pocket.
 Each country has different laws, and breaking local laws can be considered a criminal act and will void insurance coverage.

 Intentional fraud can also be counted as a criminal act and is taken seriously.
 However, fraud is much deeper and is happening daily in businesses worldwide.
 Often, fraud is done to gain more from investors or pay less to the government.
 Businesses always get carried away and believe they will never get caught.